 The diet to detox the body from the Candida yeast infection is very similar to the diet adopted in the instances of Candida overgrowth, though there do exist some prominent differences between the two.
 The diet to cleanse Candida majorly has to include fresh salads, steamed vegetables as well as natural yogurt in moderate extent, to ensure the supply of the necessary healthy bacteria.
 Fruits like lemon, avocados, olives, and lime are also considered perfect for inclusion in the Candida Detox diet.

 Yeast infections are a very common disease which most of us face in our lives and if treated at an earlier stage it is not a serious problem and can be eliminated easily.
 First and foremost we should keep in mind that we should follow a proper Candida diet by eliminating sugary foods and reducing: carbohydrates, alcohol, caffeine, cheese, yeast bread.
 But everything should be done in moderation.
-Feeding the yeasts while killing them will create much more die off and make the situation uncontrollable.
+Feeding them whilst killing Candida cells, will create much more die off and make the situation uncontrollable.
 We should consume foods with high vitamin C content, which will help in buffering the reaction and releases oxidative stress.
 The toxins should be kept mobile, which can be achieved by drinking a lot of water.
 Mild to moderate exercises will boost the immune system and will help in detoxifying.
 Some deep breathing exercises will be helpful in overcoming the stress caused due to Candida detox symptoms.

 In addition to the consumption of these items independently, you can combine these foods with each other or you can even consume it in combination with various other spices, oils, herbs, as well as various other agents that are commonly used for cooking.
 Thus, you need not to compromise on the aspect of taste for emphasizing on health, and that is what is the best part of the diet to cleanse Candida.
 In this regard, it will be relevant to state that you should include those foods that are nutritious, and help restore the balance in the gut.
 However, you need to refrain from the consumption of those foods which you might have food sensitivities.
 Such foods are to be eliminated from the Candida Detox diet at all instances.